raynoldtan/ThirdParty-v2212-DLB/BUILD.md

   required.
   See additional notes below about [making Qt](#makeQt) if necessary.

+#### 5.4.0
+- Compiles without patching.
+  No known issues with the native OpenFOAM reader.

 #### 5.3.0
 - Compiles without patching.
-  No known issues with the native OpenFOAM reader.
+  The native OpenFOAM reader has a bug reading tetrahedrals.

 #### 5.2.0
-- Compiles without patching, but the native OpenFOAM reader appears to be partially broken in this version.
+- Compiles without patching, but the native OpenFOAM reader is broken in this version.

 #### 4.4.0/5.0.0/5.0.1/5.1.2
 - When using `makeParaView`, the following patches will be automatically